 Pasta soaks up liquid so quickly so I add enough pasta water to make it quite liquidy.
 By the time I serve into bowls and take to the table it hasn't dried up.
 You'll get to know what the right consistency is with some practice, you can't go wrong though I promise!

 What should you serve with pasta?

-I usually opt for a simple and fresh salad.
+I usually opt for a simple and fresh side salad.
 It's a rich meal so something crisp and fresh cuts through it perfectly.
 For something really easy just serve some wedges of iceberg lettuce on a platter, drizzle with a nice olive oil and sprinkle with finely grated parmesan.

 Creams are called all different things in different countries.
 I use single cream which is called light cream in America.
 Double or whipping cream is too heavy in my opinion.